PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 - Gather elementwise  vectors or matrices of values, the degree of freedom numbers, or the fixed values of the degrees of freedom.

-- Set  or clear essential boundary conditions..
+- Set  or clear essential boundary conditions.

 - Copy a field.
 Clear the entries of the field.